 - The research advisor as chair or two research advisors as co-chairs - Two members of the Graduate Faculty in the degree program (which includes all SESE faculty as well as other SESE research staff and faculty from other programs).
-If a student has co-chairs only one additional committee member is required. - Additional participants (e.g., academic professionals, adjunct faculty, affiliated faculty, or non-ASU faculty members not on the SESE Graduate Faculty) may serve only in addition to the 3 Graduate Faculty members upon approval of the Graduate Oversight Committee - MS students should formalize their supervisory committee within 1 year of the start of their program.
+If a student has co-chairs only one additional committee member is required. - Additional participants (e.g., academic professionals, adjunct faculty, affiliated faculty, or non-ASU faculty members not on the SESE Graduate Faculty) may serve only in addition to the 3 Graduate Faculty members upon approval of the Graduate Oversight Committee - Master's degree students should formalize their supervisory committee within 1 year of the start of their program or by their first annual reporting period, whichever is sooner.